 Do you have a nightmare landlord?
-If you do, you’re not alone.
-Half of tenants have experienced problems with their rented homes over the past 12 months, ranging from poor maintenance to breaches of their contract, our latest research* shows.
+You’re not alone... half of all tenants experienced problems over the past 12 months, our latest research* shows.

 The biggest problem for tenants was their landlord’s failure to fix structural problems including damp, a leaking roof or rotten window frames.
 Other problems include delays in repairing broken furniture, showers and washing machines, unexpected increases in their rent, disputes over money deducted from their deposits and even early eviction when their landlord sold their property.